 I'm a military brat born in Washington, D.C. and I moved to Alaska at age three.
 I didn't actually live in a "state" until I was six years old, when Alaska became the 49th state.
 I went to high school in Japan, North Dakota, Mississippi, New York, and Colorado.
 I eventually settled down in Minneapolis, Minnesota where I'm now a cheerful old grandpa living with my beautiful wife Mary Ann.

 I won my first photography award in Misawa, Japan on my 13th birthday, and I shot my first panorama at age 17 with my dad, Lee Fink, using a Mamiya Press 6x9 to photograph Pike's Peak and Garden of the Gods in Colorado Springs.
 Back then we printed each photo separately, used a razor to trim the overlap, and glued the pictures to heavy mat board.
 Unfortunately, my seams always showed, and I quickly lost interest in panoramas.

-In 2005 I became the first VR photographer in the world to shoot full spherical panoramas with a helicopter.
-After shooting over 500 aerial panoramas from helicopters around the country, I started using a DJI quadcopter to shoot my aerials, partially because I like being in charge, but mainly because the total cost of the quadcopter was about the same as the cost to charter a helicopter for one hour.
+In 2005 I became the first photographer in the world to shoot full 360 degree panoramas from a helicopter.
+Eventually I started using a quadcopter to shoot my aerials, partially because I like being in charge, but mainly because the total cost to buy a quadcopter is about the same as the cost to charter a helicopter for one hour.